 - Well Pico1\4 (2S/11W-18C07) is in the northern part of the Montebello Forebay.
 The upper chart on Figure C shows the water levels for this well.
 Historic water levels at this well or its predecessors have ranged from a high elevation of 164.7 feet above mean sea level in April 1944 to a low of 42.8 feet above msl in December 1957.
-At the end of WY 2018/19, groundwater levels in this well were at an elevation of 101.70 feet above msl and were 20.25 feet higher than the previous year due to the wet winter/spring. - Well 1601T (2S/12W-24M08) is centrally located between the Rio Hondo and San Gabriel coastal spreading grounds.
+At the end of WY 2019/20, groundwater levels in this well were at an elevation of 110.80 feet above msl and were 9.15 feet higher than the previous year. - Well 1601T (2S/12W-24M08) is centrally located between the Rio Hondo and San Gabriel coastal spreading grounds.
 This well is monitored weekly to assess water levels in the middle of the forebay.
 The center chart on Figure C shows the water levels for this well.
 The historic water level high was observed in 1942 at an elevation of 137.8 feet above mean sea level, but by 1957 it had fallen 117 feet to an all-time low elevation of 20.9 feet above msl due to basin over-pumping and insufficient natural recharge.
 As described above for the Los Angeles Forebay, adjudication of pumping rights and managed aquifer recharge helped restore water levels in the Montebello Forebay.
-At the end of WY 2018/19, groundwater levels in this well were at an elevation of 72.90 feet above msl and were 12.9 feet higher than the previous year. - Well 1615P (3S/12W-01A06) is located downgradient and southeast of the spreading grounds near the southern end of the Montebello Forebay.
+At the end of WY 2019/20, groundwater levels in this well were at an elevation of 72.40 feet above msl and were 0.5 foot lower than the previous year. - Well 1615P (3S/12W-01A06) is located downgradient and southeast of the spreading grounds near the southern end of the Montebello Forebay.
 Water level responses in this well are typically less pronounced than the other two wells because it is further away from the spreading grounds and the recharge activities that occur there.
 The lower chart on Figure C shows the water level history for this well.
 The historic water level high was observed in 1947 at an elevation of 113.6 feet above mean sea level but by 1957 had dropped 102 feet to an all-time low elevation of 11.4 feet above msl.
 Since then, water levels have recovered.
-At the end of WY 2018/19, groundwater levels were at an elevation of 48.50 feet above msl and were 6.5 feet higher than the previous year.
+At the end of WY 2019/20, groundwater levels were at an elevation of 44.30 feet above msl and were 4.2 feet lower than the previous year.

 Overall, groundwater elevations increased across the Montebello Forebay.
-The average water level change based on WRD's GIS analysis was a 10.6 foot increase over the WY.
+The average water level change based on WRD's GIS analysis was a 5.5 foot increase over the WY.